jetho/dotfiles/README.md

-# i3wm-Config
+# debian-and-i3wm-Config

-My personal configuration for the i3 Window Manager.
+My personal setup for Debian and the i3 Window Manager.

 #### Install Instructions